 Driving Distance From New Orleans :: Poverty Point

 Even within our own state, there are some really neat places to visit.
 If you have not looked into Poverty Point before, this is a really neat historical site that could be incorporated into your next road trip as you head out of town (it’s to the North, so if you were heading to Memphis, for example).
-You can also make a long weekend in the area, as there is hiking and a museum and lots to explore.
+You can also make a long weekend in the area, as there is hiking, a museum, and lots to explore.
 Dive into the details about why you should bring your New Orleans kids to Poverty Point here.

 Driving Distance From New Orleans :: Mount Ida, AR

-This is one of my favorite trips we’ve taken.
-We rented a cabin at Mountain Harbor Resort with my in-laws.
-We had our own kitchen and plenty of space.
-There’s a few places to eatbest road trips from New Orleans on property, but we ended up cooking most of our meals in the cabin.
+on the property, but we ended up cooking most of our meals in the cabin.
 We had access to several pools and a playground.
 Our cabin sat right on beautiful Lake Ouachita.
-One of the days we rented a boat that had a slide and inner tube and drove all around Lake Ouachita which is full of small islands we would anchor by and swim.
+One of the days, we rented a boat that had a slide and an inner tube and drove all around Lake Ouachita, which is full of small islands we would anchor by and swim.
 The lake is so clear and perfect for swimming, unlike anything we have here in New Orleans.
 While there, we also enjoyed several gorgeous hikes.
-We took a drive to Lake Catherine state park and hiked along a stream that ended in a beautiful waterfall.
+We took a drive to Lake Catherine State Park and hiked along a stream that ended in a beautiful waterfall.
 We are definitely planning on visiting this spot again soon!
-Hot Springs is also just about an hour away, where you can stroll down Bathhouse Row, visit Garvan Woodland Gardens and enjoy hiking the trails at Hot Springs National Park.
+Hot Springs is also just about an hour away, where you can stroll down Bathhouse Row, visit Garvan Woodland Gardens, and enjoy hiking the trails at Hot Springs National Park.Driving Distance From New Orleans :: Bryson City, NC

 Driving Distance From New Orleans :: Fairhope, AL

-If you live in New Orleans, no doubt you have driven through the tunnel and across the Mobile Bay bridge at some point.
-Just across the bridge is one of the cutest Southern towns, Fairhope, AL. The Grand Hotel is a popular destination for families all over the things to do in Fairhope with kidsSoutheast, though this particular hotel is not necessarily “budget friendly.”
+Southeast, though this particular hotel is not necessarily “budget-friendly.”
 The Grand makes a wonderful long weekend, either with or without kids, but this is more of a splurge resort with pricey cocktails and some of the most stunning sunsets you will witness.
-There is a fabulous spa, yummy food, gorgeous grounds and a fun pool with water slide.
+There is a fabulous spa, yummy food, gorgeous grounds, and a fun pool with a water slide.
 The town of Fairhope itself is a gem, with dozens of restaurants and great shopping.
 If The Grand does not fit in your budget, many families love staying off property to enjoy the town’s charm.
-Some of the tried and true restaurants in the area are The Wash House and Camellia Cafe (fine dining), Sunset Pointe (fabulous sunset views), Master Joe’s (sushi), Dragonfly, Warehouse Bakery (breakfast), The Yard (milkshakes) and Ravenite (pizza).
+Some of the tried and true restaurants in the area are The Wash House (fine dining), Sunset Pointe (fabulous sunset views), Master Joe’s (sushi), Dragonfly, Warehouse Bakery (breakfast), and Ravenite (pizza).

 Driving Distance from New Orleans :: Tishomingo State Park

 If you are looking for something close to New Orleans, my family really enjoyed the cabins in Tishomingo State Park in Mississippi.
-I wrote more extensively about our experience in Tishomingo here, but the highlights are being disconnected from technology / the real world, staying in nature with the amenities of a cabin and enjoying the peaceful outdoors with kids all on a budget.
+I wrote more extensively about our experience in Tishomingo here, but the highlights are being disconnected from technology / the real world, staying in nature with the amenities of a cabin, and enjoying the peaceful outdoors with kids, all on a budget.

-Camping with kids can be hard — especially for novice campers and kids used to everyday life in New Orleans.
-Enter Getaway Homochitto!
-Located an easily drivable two and a halfHomochitto Getaway hours from New Orleans and immersed in nature near Homochitto National Forest, Getaway offers their guests the unique adventure of exploring the great outdoors — without having to rough it.
-The Outpost includes 40 tiny cabins, each one featuring a large picturesque window facing the beautiful scenery surrounding you.
-While there are others around you, each cabin is well-spaced from the next campsite so you do feel like you’re alone with your family camping in the woods.
+hours from New Orleans and immersed in nature near Homochitto National Forest, Postcard Cabins offers its guests the unique adventure of exploring the great outdoors, without having to rough it.
+There are about 40 tiny cabins, each one featuring a large, picturesque window facing the beautiful scenery surrounding you.
+While there are others around you, each cabin is well-spaced from the next campsite, so you do feel like you’re alone with your family camping in the woods.
 Their tiny cabins are equipped with everything you need and nothing you don’t, including AC + heat, pots, pans, dishware, a two-burner stove, plus a hot shower and private toilet.
-Make s’mores over a bonfire (Getaway sells s’mores kits with everything you need to make 4 s’mores, including the sticks!), play card games, take a hike at one of the many trails close by, and just spend some quiet time disconnecting from the noisy world around you and reconnecting with who matters most.
-Getaway offers 1-bed cabins for a romantic getaway, as well as 2-bed cabins, with the second bed safely lofted, maximizing space in the tiny house for the whole family to enjoy!
-Book your own adventure at Getaway Homochitto.
+Make s’mores over a bonfire, play card games, take a hike on one of the many trails close by, and just spend some quiet time disconnecting from the noisy world around you and reconnecting with who matters most.
+Postcard Cabins offers 1-bed cabins for a romantic getaway, as well as 2-bed cabins, with the second bed safely lofted, maximizing space in the tiny house for the whole family to enjoy!
+Book your own adventure at Postcard Cabins Homochitto by Marriott Bonvoy.

 Driving Distance from New Orleans :: Shreveport